 When my backpack is on I sweep over the area one last time before leaving.
 Going back and forth looking for rubbish and other stuff not belonging there that I could bring with me.
 Did I or anyone else forget something?

 When I’ve walked out of camp I often look back for a while.
-I thank for the possibility to stay there and think back for a moment before walking further.
+I am thankful for the possibility of having stayed there before walking further.